terceiro/chake/README.md

   already been bootstrapped)
 * `upload_common`: executed before uploading content to the node
 * `converge_common`: executed before converging (i.e. running chef)
+* `connect_common`: executed before doing any action that connects to any of the hosts.
+This can be used for example to generate a ssh configuration file based on the contents of the nodes definition files.

 Example: